-The induced modules from a one dimensional module of a Borel subgroup of a finite reductive group have been investigated in great detail (cf. \cite{Jan2}, \cite{Pil}, and \cite{YY}).
-For example, in \cite{Jan2} Jantzen constructed a filtration for such induced modules and gave the sum formulas of these filtrations correspond to those of the well known Jantzen filtrations of generic Weyl modules.
-In \cite{Pil} C. Pillen proved that the socle and radical filtrations of such modules could be obtained from the filtrations of the generic Weyl modules under the similar assumption in \cite{Jan2}.
+The induced modules from a one-dimensional module of a Borel subgroup of a finite reductive group have been investigated in great detail (cf. \cite{Jan2}, \cite{Pil}, and \cite{YY}).
+For example, in \cite{Jan2} Jantzen constructed a filtration for such induced modules and gave a sum formula for these filtrations corresponding to the well known Jantzen filtrations of Weyl modules.
+In \cite{Pil} C. Pillen proved that the socle and radical filtrations of such modules could be obtained from the filtrations of the generic Weyl modules under similar assumptions as in \cite{Jan2}.
 It was also showed in the same paper that these modules are rigid.

-In contrast to the fruitful results discussed above, little has been known for such (abstract) induced modules for the infinite reductive groups with Frobenius maps (For example, $SL_n(\bar{\mathbb{F}}_q)$, $SO_{2n}(\bar{\mathbb{F}}_q)$, $SO_{2n+1}(\bar{\mathbb{F}}_q)$, $Sp_{2n}(\bar{\mathbb{F}}_q)$,$\cdots$).
-Recently, Nanhua Xi studied certain infinite dimensional representations of connected reductive groups over a field of positive characteristic (cf. \cite{Xi}).
+In contrast to the fruitful results discussed above, little is known for abstract induced modules for connected reductive algebraic groups with Frobenius maps (for example, $GL_n(\bar{\mathbb{F}}_q)$, $SL_n(\bar{\mathbb{F}}_q)$, $SO_{2n}(\bar{\mathbb{F}}_q)$, $SO_{2n+1}(\bar{\mathbb{F}}_q)$, $Sp_{2n}(\bar{\mathbb{F}}_q)$,$\cdots$).
+Recently, Nanhua Xi studied certain infinite-dimensional representations of connected reductive groups over a field of positive characteristic (cf. \cite{Xi}).
 These objects arise via induction from the group algebra of a Borel subgroup to the group algebra of the whole group.
-Xi constructed a submodule filtration of the abstract induced module from the trivial character of a Borel subgroup whose subquotients indexed by the subsets of the set of simple reflections, and they turned out to be pairwisely non-isomorphic.
-Moreover the authors proved these subquotients are irreducible (see \cite{CD1} for the cross characteristic case and see \cite{CD2} for the defining characteristic case).
+Xi constructed a submodule filtration of the abstract induced module from the trivial character of a Borel subgroup whose subquotients are indexed by the subsets of the set of simple reflections, and they turned out to be pairwise non-isomorphic.
+Moreover, the authors of the present paper proved these subquotients are irreducible (see \cite{CD1} for the cross characteristic case and see \cite{CD2} for the case of arbitary base field).
 The first author also made an attempt to study the submodule structure of some induced modules in \cite{C1} and \cite{C2}.